bas-suckling/wave-analysis/README.md

 - Convert gpx (xml) to RAW json format
 - Convert RAW json format to processed json using [geolib](https://www.npmjs.com/package/geolib) functions
+- Import JSON to excel and play with the data, design algorithms based on this.

 Need to figure out data smoothening method such as [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter)